-The facade of Leon Battista Alberti - The facade of Santa Maria Novella was only fully completed recently.
-Not many, in fact, know that this was a common “problem” for many of the city’s churches.
+The façade of Santa Maria Novella was fully completed recently.
+At that time, this was a common “problem” for many of the city’s churches.
 The outside of Santa Maria Novella was only completed in 1920, the façade of the Duomo in 1887, and the front of the Basilica of San Lorenzo was never finished, and still today lacks marble (but it's beautiful as it is!).